 WHAT IS NPC TIME?

 Part of the game experience includes participating in one NPC session.
-NPC time is a block of time where you step out of your character role and into an out of game space (the Plot Cabin) to get ready for a new role.
+NPC time is a block of time where you step out of your character role and into an out of game space (the Ops Cabin) to get ready for a new role.
 In game, PCs call this “going on watch”.
 You will play anywhere from 1 to 5 (typically 2-3) different roles during NPC time.
 NPC time is NOT REQUIRED for your first game!

 NPC TIME BLOCKS**: